NikPiermafrost/SuperSimpleBlazorModal/README.md

 - `ChildContent` (RenderFragment): The content to be displayed inside the modal.
 - `Id` (string): The unique identifier for the modal.
 Default is a new GUID.
 - `ExtraCssClass` (string): Additional CSS classes to apply to the modal.
+- `OnModalReady` (EventCallback): Callback signaling when the modal is ready to be used (js is loaded).

 ## Methods